US STOCKS-Wall St flat as consumer stocks gain, energy dips

 By Abhiram Nandakumar

-data, offsetting the impact of a dip in crude oil prices on the
+offset the impact of a dip in crude oil prices on the energy

-Yellen's speech in New York on Tuesday for clues on when the
+she speaks in New York on Tuesday, for clues on when the central

 "I think today's action will be in anticipation of what